preetam-90/Navision/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Check out the [Roadmap](#roadmap) or [Issues](https://github.com/preetam-90/Navision/issues) for ideas to contribute to!

+---

 ## 📄 License

 Distributed under the MIT License.
-See `LICENSE.md` for more information.
+See [LICENSE.md](https://github.com/preetam-90/Navision/blob/main/LICENSE.md) for more information.

+---

 ## 👤 Connect with Me